pydio/pydio-doc-admin-guide/2_running_cells_in_production/9_troubleshooting.md

 ### 0.0.0.0 address

-If you are behind a reverse proxy and get `404: this page is not served on this interface` when trying to access the web UI, you can try to use the 0.0.0.0 generic IP address in your bind URL.
+If you are behind a reverse proxy and get `404: this page is not served on this interface` when trying to access the web UI, you can try to use the 0.0.0.0 generic IP address in your [Binding Address](./glossary).

-This basically tells to the embedded web server that acts as the main internal gateway of the application to accept all requests on this port.
+This basically tells to the [Cells Gateway](./glossary) of the application to accept all requests on this port.

-In contrary, if you give a specific valid IP or a domain name in the bind URL, the embedded web server checks the "HOST" header of the incoming requests.
-If the header does not **exactly** matches with the DN or IP of the bind URL, the server throw a 404 file not found error.
+In contrary, if you give a specific valid IP or a domain name in the Binding Address, the Cells Gateway checks the "HOST" header of the incoming requests.
+If the header does not **exactly** matches with the DN or IP of the Binding Address, the server throw a 404 file not found error.

-Remember, when the bind URL is `0.0.0.0:<port>` (the port is compulsory), and if you are not using a well-known port 80 or 443, you must also include the port in the external URL that must look like:  `<scheme>://<IP or DN>:<port>`, for instance `http://localhost:8080`, otherwise, you might stay stuck on a grey _loading_ page.
+Remember, when the Binding Address is `0.0.0.0:<port>` (the port is compulsory), and if you are not using a well-known port 80 or 443, you must also include the port in the external URL that must look like:  `<scheme>://<IP or DN>:<port>`, for instance `http://localhost:8080`, otherwise, you might stay stuck on a grey _loading_ page.

 ### Hydra Error after install